 Ken: Not the best chawanmushi I’ve had, but not the worst.
 I don’t think it needed the wasabi.
 Not sure what it was there for.

 Back: Mackerel tartare (several different types of mackerel) with ginger, shiso, miso paste, and green onion.

 Victor: Sorry for the terrible pic.
 I didn’t check to see if the pic was focused or not :(.
 I have got to get a real camera…

 Ken: Mackerel isn’t my favorite fish, but this course was delicious.
 I think Sushi Ko is at its best when it’s preparing classic flavors like this in a somewhat more modern way.

 —There won’t be a pic/description of this dish “for [sushi] reasons” (to paraphrase David Stern).
 You’ll have to come here yourself to try it!—

 Mirugai (giant clam) and aoyagi (surf clam) with ume, cucumber gelée, shiso, and ponzu foam.

-Arthur: He apparently made this dish up on the spot, and I thought this was one of the highlights of the evening.
+Victor: He apparently made this dish up on the spot, and I thought this was one of the highlights of the evening.
 It wasn’t as delicious as some of the other things, but it’s hard to make mirugai/aoyagi as delicious as, for instance, ōtoro.
 (The toro steak dish and the three ōtoro sushi pieces win were by far the most delicious).
 However, the creativity and flavor combinations involved were outstanding.
 The harder, chewier aspects of the clams contrasted well with the soft jelliness of the cucumber gelée, and the acidity of the latter four ingredients balanced well with the clams, making the dish light and refreshing.